Quez Watkins Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - Watkins put together a 15-yard performance against the Football Team last week on two catches while being targeted four times.

-- In his last three games, Watkins has caught seven passes on nine targets for 72 yards, averaging 24.0 yards per game.
+- Watkins has seven receptions (on nine targets) for 72 yards during his last three games, averaging 24.0 yards per game.

 Watkins' Philadelphia Teammates